Contract Management Tips for HR Professionals

 Contract management is, in addition to being an HR specialization unto itself, something that all HR professionals are involved in on a daily basis and need to know.
 It is much more complex than simply drafting, signing, and filing contracts.

 It is an ongoing process that involves foresight, planning, revisions, compliance considerations, and strategy.
 Contract management is a fundamental part of business success.
 Employees, customers, vendors, and suppliers all benefit from good contract management, and, in turn, so does a business.
-With that in mind, below are some contract management tips that all HR professionals would do well to keep in mind.
+With that in mind, below are some contract management tips that all HR professionals and contract managers should keep in mind.

-Contract storage and handling is a fundamental part of good contract management from both a compliance and organizational perspective.
+Contract storage and handling a fundamental parts of good contract management from both a compliance and organizational perspective.
 A digital contract repository is a key component of document management throughout the management lifecycle, provides employees, suppliers, vendors, and clients with peace of mind, and can have a marked impact on productivity.
-This is because centralizing everything makes it easier for all employees, and especially inexperienced new employees unfamiliar with the idiosyncrasies or downright disorganization of their employer’s document management, to find and access the contact information they need to do their jobs.
+This is because centralizing everything makes it easier for all employees, and especially inexperienced new employees unfamiliar with the idiosyncrasies or downright disorganization of their employer's document management, to find and access the contract information they need to do their jobs.
+Proper storage also helps in preventing contract disputes by ensuring easy access to contract language and terms.

 Constantly Review Your Process and Assess Goals

 Your contract management process is not static; it evolves with business goals, market realities, and internal ones.
-This is why the first rule to good contract management for HR managers is a baked-in review process that is constantly reassessing procedures and making sure contract management is aligned with organizational goals.
+This is why the first rule of good contract management for HR managers is a baked-in review process that is constantly reassessing procedures and ensuring contract management is aligned with organizational goals.
 These goals might concern cost savings, risk management, or improved transparency between employees and employers.

 Prior to the review process, it is important to nail down why you want to change your current contract management practices.
 Shaping a contract management system takes time, and auditing and tweaking it is not something to take lightly.